Krang (Marvel Comics): Fictional character biography

 Krang, now a professional criminal, through the Puppet Master, set the Behemoth against Namor.
 While Namor was busy, Krang returned to Atlantis and tricked Lady Dorma into renewing their engagement and accompanying him to the surface world, as well as tricking Namor into believing that she had betrayed him and left willingly.
 Fleeing to the surface world with Dorma he would come into conflict with the armored avenger Iron Man, and fomented a battle between Namor and Iron Man.
 In a battle with Krang, Namor was inflicted with temporary amnesia.
 Krang used Atlantean technology to create a tidal wave in Manhattan.
 However Namor finally recovered, capturing Krang and defeating him in personal combat.
 Namor imprisoned him, exiling him once more.
 When Namor's evil cousin Byrrah seized the throne of Atlantis and invited Krang back to enjoy his former position, Krang formed an alliance with Byrrah and Attuma.
 This however was short-lived and soon Krang was forced to flee yet again when Byrrah's scheme failed.

 After this he would attempt to steal the Serpent Crown, a powerful object, which would make him nearly invincible.
 These efforts however were thwarted by Namor and Captain America (who called himself Nomad at the time).
 Krang was driven fully insane.
 When Namor spent much time on the surface world allied with Doctor Doom, Krang once more seized control of Atlantis.
-Stealing the Trumpet Horn of Namor, he summoned the great beast Gargantus, to defeat the returning Namor, but it was soundly defeated by the Prince, while his ally, Dr. Doom, beat Krang within an inch of his life with a neuro-shock blade.
+Stealing the Trumpet Horn of Namor, he summoned the great beast Gargantus, to defeat the returning Namor, but it was soundly defeated by the Prince, while Doom beat Krang within an inch of his life with a neuro-shock blade.

-Somewhat after altering his physiology through the technological means of Wundagore Mountain, Krang has been recruited as a member of the Defenders.
+Sometime later, after altering his physiology through the technological means of Wundagore Mountain, Krang is recruited into the Defenders.

-Warlord Krang later appears as one of the Atlanteans living on the X-Men's base Utopia.